A little bit about my art

 From the chaotic mess of playful marks I begin to tease out form.
 Shapes emerge.
 Ideas float into my mind.
 Memories, stories, moments.
 Sometimes this happens at a completely subconscious level.
 It’s me painting, yet not me.

-It is a weird sensation to look at what you have painted and not recognise the person that created it.
+It is a weird sensation to look at what you have painted and not recognise where it has come from or the person who has created it.

-Where did this come from?
-I love the paintings that emerge like this, even when they feel like ‘way too much’.
-Most often it is a combined effort - half subconscious brain messy freedom, and half thinking brain making sense of what it finds.
+I love the paintings that emerge like this, even when they feel ‘way too much’.
+Most often it is a combined effort - half subconscious brain painting messy, playful freedom, and half logical brain making sense of what it finds.

 Painting is making sense from the non-sense.